-DCHD is soliciting funding proposals from interested public and private entities for the use of funds for a Volunteer Housing Rehabilitation program.
-Each year, \$120,000 will be set aside for Volunteer Housing Rehabilitation activities that will occur in this year's two targeted districts, District #6 and District #7.
+DCHD has set-aside funding to support a Volunteer Housing Rehabilitation program.
+Approximately \$200,000 will be set aside for two Volunteer Housing Rehabilitation programs that will occur in the two targeted districts that have been assigned for each program year.
+District #2 and District #4 are the two designated targeted districts for the 48th Year.